wikimatze/vimfiles/README.md

 ### [vimproc](https://github.com/Shougo/vimproc.vim.git)
-For asynchronous command execution (need is used to search for file in bigger projects by the unite.vim plugin)
+For asynchronous command execution (need is used to search for file in bigger projects by the unite.vim plugin).

 ## Installation